-Contact Form 7 (CF7) is one of the most popular contact form options for WordPress-based businesses.
-However, users of Contact Form 7 should know that the process for sending users to a thank you page after a successful form submission is expected to change.
-According to the developer’s documentation, they will deprecate/remove that functionality by the end of 2017.
+Contact Form 7 (CF7) is one of the most popular contact form plugin options for WordPress-based businesses.
+However, Contact Form 7 users should know that the process for sending users to a thank you page after a successful form submission has changed.
+According to the developer’s documentation, they depricated/removed that functionality at the end of 2017.

 Table of Contents

-While this won’t impact the ability for users to submit forms (and for you to receive those submissions), it can have a dramatic impact on your ability to accurately track these submissions in Google Analytics and other analytics programs.
+The updated contact form doesn’t impact the ability for users to submit forms (and for you to receive those submissions), but it can have a dramatic impact on your ability to accurately track these submissions in Google Analytics and other analytics programs.

-Below is a quick guide for updating your Contact Form 7 forms so that they still redirect to the proper thank you pages.
+Below is a quick guide on how to update your Contact Form 7 forms so that they still redirect to the proper thank you pages.

 Please Note: The new method will require you to edit your theme’s functions.php file.
 Please make sure you’re familiar with the best practices of editing functions.php files – a single typo could make your site inaccessible.

 Before the update, you would configure a form to redirect using the Additional Settings field of the given contact form.
 In that field, you’d place a code similar to this: